Doap/acopio/wp-content/plugins/form-maker/readme.txt

 *   Form Maker Shortcode button in WordPress standard editor to make the form inserting process easier, whereas it is also possible to change the form in the page/post just changing the ID of the form in the shortcode
 *   Data validation for all form fields while submitting the form
 *   Possibility to preview the form, as well as form themes
-*   Possibility to choose the desired file extension types for the file upload form field(commercial version of the Form Maker
-*   Fully integrated with PayPal: two checkout modes (Test Mode and Production) and five form field types (Amount, Select, Checkbox, Radio, and Shipping)(commercial version of the Form Maker), possibility to use the form as a payment/donation form
-*   Google Maps API Integration (commercial version of the Form Maker), possibility to use the maps in two different form fields of the Form Maker
 *   Detailed Form Maker User Manual describing form installation process, detailed form field descriptions, the process of inserting created form into your site and other details for the Form Users
-*   Filled information is kept in database
 *   Required  and hidden form fields
 *   Possibility to customize button styles used in the form
 *   Form Pagination possibility